tradej/content/tools/devassistant/tutorial.md

 creating a simple, mostly static home pages.
 If you want something bigger, you can try Django—we have got an assistant for that too.

-Let us go through some steps to find out how you can create and customize the
+First, let us display the help message for Flask to find out how you can create and customize the project:
-project:

     $ da create python flask --help

-Running the above command gives you a message that looks like this:

     usage: create python flask [-h] [--venv] [-e [ECLIPSE]] [-g [GITHUB]] -n NAME [-r] [-v]

     Flask assistant will help you create a basic Flask project and install its